 Do you love photography?
 But don’t want to get into the hassles of running a business?
 No problem!
 You can brush up your photography skills and convert yourself from being an amateur photographer to a freelance photographer to make money.
-Learning how to be a successful freelance photographer maybe a career move that you have been craving for.
+Learning how to become a freelance photographer may be a career move that you have been craving.
 But it is not that easy and simple.
 The hardship and the man-hours that go into the line of work often stops many aspiring photographers from achieving their goal.

 Essential tools for photography

 Photography is one of the most expensive sectors in the creative field.
-Though you may be skilled and efficient, the expenses on equipment may drain out your finances only to put you out of business.
 Hence, you must be aware of the equipment list before you jump into business.
 Let’s check what all is needed:

 The first piece of equipment that you need to rely on is a DSLR camera.
 This is the base of your photography equipment.
 As you develop your skills you would know that you need to invest more in the lens than on camera.